Notebook Magic Functions

 Line magic commands do not require a cell body and start with a single %

 character.
-Cell magic commands start with %%
+Cell magic commands start with %% and require additional

 lines of input (a cell body).